sagemath/sage-archive-2023-02-01/src/doc/en/reference/index.rst

 Welcome to Sage's Reference Manual!
 =================================================

-This is the reference manual of `Sage <http://www.sagemath.org/>`_, a thematic index of all its features.
+This is a thematic index of all of `Sage's <http://www.sagemath.org/>`_ features.
 It also contains many examples that illustrate their use, all of them systematically tested with each release.

 Enjoy Sage!